ltoleary3/Bluetooth-Shiny-Bot/README.md

 * If pip is not installed, instructions on how to install are often returned when attempting to run the `pip` command, or they can be found in the [pip documentation](https://pip.pypa.io/en/stable/installation/)
 * _Note: Its possible pip **IS** intalled and doesnt work by using the `pip` command.
 Usually this is the case when pip3 is installed with Python3 in which case you should use the command `pip3`_

+4. Verify git has been installed.
+To do so, use the following command in the command prompt:
+    ```bash
+    git --version
+    ```
+* If git is installed, an output should be returned that is similar to: `git version 2.25.1`
+* If git is not installed, instructions on how to install are often returned when attempting to run the `git --version` command, or they can be found on the [git installation page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 </br>

 ### Installation